Touseeq20/multimodal_smart_city_ai/README.md

 ---

-## 🎓 Scholarship Note
+## 🎓 Note
-This project demonstrates a comprehensive mastery of the end-to-end AI pipeline—from data acquisition and specialized model integration to cross-modal reasoning and professional deployment.
+This project demonstrates a comprehensive mastery of the end-to-end AI pipelinefrom data acquisition and specialized model integration to cross-modal reasoning and professional deployment.
 It aligns directly with international research trends in **Intelligent Urban Systems** and **Automated Emergency Response.**

 ---
 **© 2025 Muhammad Touseeq.
 All Rights Reserved.**